 So, what are some indoor activities in Glasgow that you can do if it starts to rain?
-Well, from a historical and cultural point of view there are almost endless options, and there are many modern activities such as escape rooms to take part in as well.
-One of my favourite activities in Glasgow to do is to eat, so I've included a few tips for where to eat in Glasgow and where you can rest your head for the night if you’re planning on spending a few days exploring this incredible Scottish city.
+Well, from a historical and cultural point of view there are almost endless options.
+There are many modern activities such as escape rooms to take part in as well.
+One of my favourite indoor activities in Glasgow is eating, so I’ve included a few tips about where to eat in Glasgow as well as where to stay overnight in this incredible Scottish city.

 Crossbill Distillery Gin School

-Scotland may be world famous for its whisky production but gin distillation is picking up steam across the country and there’s no better place to go for gin lovers in Glasgow than Crossbill Distillery.
+Scotland may be world famous for its whisky production but gin distillation is picking up steam across the country.
+There’s no better place to go for gin lovers in Glasgow than Crossbill Distillery.
 You’ll find this small batch distillery where the Barras Market is and they offer guests the chance to distil their own gin at the Crossbill Distilling Gin School!
-It’s a very unique indoor activity in Glasgow to partake in which lasts for 3 hours and costs £110.00 for two people.
+It’s one of the most unique indoor activities in Glasgow to partake in and it lasts for 3 hours.

 Barras Market

 The Barras Market is one of Glasgow’s most popular and oldest markets, located in the East End.
-What started out as a small local market in 1921 quickly grew in size and it now attracts people from far and wide every weekend and since a lot of it’s covered you can happily visit even in the rain.
+What started out as a small local market in 1921 quickly grew in size and it now attracts people from far and wide every weekend.
+Since a lot of it’s covered you can happily visit even in the rain, making it one of the best indoor activities in Glasgow.
 Visitors can expect to find everything from antiques to handmade goods and vintage clothing for sale here.

 Riverside Museum